Your Bounce Rate Can Kill Your Website’s Success

 What is a Bounce Rate?

-A bounce rate is when visitors come to your site and stay a while. if people are coming to your site and immediately going somewhere else, they aren’t finding what they’re looking for.
+A bounce rate is when visitors come to your site and immediately leave.
+If people are coming to your site and immediately going somewhere else, they aren’t finding what they’re looking for.
 Your bounce rate can hurt you more than you’d think.
 Let’s look at what affects your bounce rate and a few ways a high bounce rate can hurt you.

 What Causes a High Bounce Rate?